How It Is Done continued...

 After performing the

-autopsy, the pathologist will generally make a statement about the cause and
+autopsy, the pathologist will often make a statement about the cause and

 manner of death.
 Manner of death is defined as natural or unnatural.
 A natural